nicoboyce/ds/_posts/2024-07-30-opinions-and-values.md

 It's okay as a small business, as a contractor, as a supplier, to be opinionated.
 It's okay to bring those opinions to the table talking to clients.

-The next step is the key step.
+The next step is the key step.<!--excerpt-end-->

 Decide what happens if the client takes the opposite position and will not budge.